Ferghana horse

-Ferghana horses (大宛馬 / 宛馬 (dàyuānmǎ / yuānmǎ, ta-yüan-ma / yüan-ma)) were one of China's earliest major imports, originating in an area in Central Asia.
+Ferghana horses (大宛馬 / 宛馬 (dàyuānmǎ / yuānmǎ, ta-yüan-ma / yüan-ma)) were one of China's earliest major imports, originating from the Fergana Valley in Central Asia.
 These horses, as depicted in Tang dynasty tomb figures in earthenware, may "resemble the animals on the golden medal of Eucratides, King of Bactria (Bibliothèque Nationale in Paris)."

 The Ferghana horse is also known as the "heavenly horse" in China or the Nisean horse in the West.

 Ancient history

-As early as the Han dynasty, China projected its military power into the Indo-Greek kingdom of Dayuan, north of Bactria, a nation centered in the Ferghana Valley of present-day Central Asia.
-The Han imperial regime required Ferghana horses in such great numbers that the rulers of Ferghana closed their borders to such trade, resulting in the Han–Dayuan War, which China won.
+The Han dynasty Emperor Wudi sent a huge military expedition to Ferghana in 104 B.C. to acquire a sufficient number of "Heavenly Horses".
+The Han suffered a military defeat and went home empty handed.

-In 102 AD, the Chinese required the defeated Ferghana to provide at about thirty "Superior Horses" prized for breeding and three thousand Ferghana horses of "middling or lower quality."
+In 102 B.C., the Chinese gathered a massive army of over 60,000 men and 30,000 horses, for a campaign to acquire "Heavenly Horses".
+This army crushed several villages that showed resistance, but not without suffering 50% losses.
+The town of Ferghana was placed under siege, and its inhabitants threatened to slaughter all of the horses, but a compromise was eventually reached, and the Chinese army would be given the best pick of the horses and food available.
+Roughly 30 "Heavenly Horses" were acquired, along with 3,000 horses of middling or lower quality.
 Sinologist Arthur Waley in his article The Heavenly Horses of Ferghana made the important distinction between the two types of horses that Emperor Wu of Han had sought: the few divine ones to satisfy his spiritual needs; and the many sturdier mounts required to continuously replenish and build up his cavalry.

 Chinese statuary and paintings, as well as the Bactrian coin, indicate that these horses may have had legs that were proportionally short, powerful crests, and round barrels.
 The forelegs of the Chinese depictions are very straight, resembling the Guoxia horse of present-day China.
 According to tradition, these horses sweated blood, giving rise to the name "sweats blood horse" (in 汗血馬 (hànxuèmǎ)).
 Modern authorities believe that blood-sucking parasites caused sweat to mix with blood when the horses were worked.